steakncheese/lumina-adventure/README.md

 1. Open a terminal in VS code.

+2. Type npm install express. ** Do this only once.
+You never have to do this again. **

-2. Type npm start.
+3. Type npm start.
 This will start the server.

-3. Open another terminal.
+4. Open another terminal.
 Type curl localhost:4000/ to start the game

 ---